Lazytangent/thunks/INSTRUCTIONS.md

 In this lecture, we will:

+0. Set up the backend server with a database
 1. Install the `redux-thunk` middleware.
 2. Import the `redux-thunk` middleware in our `src/store/index.js` file.
 3. Add it to our store as a middleware function.